and1zero/linkin/README.md

 ## ROADMAP

 Several improvements can be done to this app.

+- [ ] Write a more scalable query for fetching stats.
+Currently everything is handled in Javascript, but aggregation and time range filter should happen on the client side.
-[ ] We can add authentication and scope each shortened URLs by user.
+- [ ] We can add authentication and scope each shortened URLs by user.
-[ ] We can integrate Webpack to this project to have rich experience in frontend development.
+- [ ] We can integrate Webpack to this project to have rich experience in frontend development.